Hattan-B/Digital-Control-Project-3/README.md

 # Digital-Control-Project-3
-The files of this repository are intended to be working on a Raspberry PI so that they can used to manipulate the Roomba **Hattan Badya**
+The files of this repository are intended to be working on a Raspberry PI so that they can used to manipulate the Roomba by **Hattan Badya**

 The main goal of this project is to create a publisher/subscriber to control the Roomba.